blaenk/site/input/notes/algorithms.markdown

 **Third**, it is possible that the inserted node creates two consecutive **red** nodes, violating property **3** (both children of **red** nodes are **black**).
 For this, there are three different scenarios:

-A.  parent and uncle are both red
+1. parent and uncle are both red
-B.  direction in which new node and parent lean differ
+2. direction in which new node and parent lean differ
-C.  new node and parent lean in the same direction
+3. new node and parent lean in the same direction

 **First**, if the parent and its uncle are **red**, flip their colors and make the grandparent **red** instead.
 This allows the newly added **red** node to satisfy all properties, since its parent is **black**.
 However, making the grandparent **red** may possibly violate properties **2** (root is **black**) and **4** (both children of **red** nodes are **black**), so recurse the enforcement algorithm on the grandparent starting from case 1: